 More Details to Follow

-More details will be announced, such as which vaccinations and types of proof are acceptable, in the coming weeks.
+More details are expected to be announced, such as acceptable vaccinations and types of proof, in the coming weeks.